amardeep2006/camunda-okta-oidc-sso/README.md

 Create one User under Directory menu.
 2. Login to Okta and register your app by clicking on Applications : Create App Integration
 ![img.png](img/img.png)
-3Select OIDC and Application type as Web
+3. Select OIDC and Application type as Web
 ![img_2.png](img/img_2.png)
 4. Provide App Details